sudorandom/kmcd.dev/content/posts/2025/encryption-vs-compression/index.md

 canonical_url: https://kmcd.dev/posts/encryption-vs-compression/
 ---

 Compression shrinks data, encryption obfuscates it.
-The order you apply them isn't simple.
-Get it wrong and you waste CPU, storage, and bandwidth.
+Should you compress or encrypt first?
+If you get this wrong and you will waste CPU, storage, and bandwidth.
+Pick wisely.

 {{< bigtext >}}**Always compress first, then encrypt.**{{< /bigtext >}}